JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 Add information to About dialog
 : Implement `com.intellij.ide.AboutPopupDescriptionProvider` and register in `com.intellij.aboutInfoProvider` extension point.

+Unbundled plugins
+: Several plugins (ASP, CFML, Flash/Flex, GWT, JBoss Seam Pageflow, JBoss Seam, JBoss jBPM, OSGi, Play Framework, Resin, Seam Navigation, Tapestry, Virgo/dmServer) for no longer actively maintained technology have been unbundled.
+If your plugin depends on them, users will need to install them from the [JetBrains Plugins Repository](https://plugins.jetbrains.com).

 # 2020.1

 ## Notable Changes in IntelliJ Platform 2020.1